Bender1011001/FBA-bench/README.md

 ## 🤝 Contribution Guidelines

 We welcome contributions to FBA-Bench!
-Please refer to `CONTRIBUTING.md` (to be created) for detailed guidelines on how to set up your development environment, propose changes, and submit pull requests.
+Please refer to `CONTRIBUTING.md` for detailed guidelines on how to set up your development environment, propose changes, and submit pull requests.

 ## 📝 License

-This project is licensed under the MIT License - see the `LICENSE` file (to be created or identified if existing) for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ---
 **FBA-Bench v3: Research Toolkit for Financial & Business Agent Benchmarking**